Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Results

+The nature of the tails of the return distributions is established quantitatively by fitting them to a power-law decay for the probability distribution having the functional form $P(r) \sim r^{-\gamma}$ through maximum likelihood estimation (MLE)~\cite{Clauset}.
+Uncertainty in estimating the optimal value of $\gamma$ is calculated by performing MLE of exponents from 100 surrogate data-sets for each currency.
+These are constructed by random sampling with replacement from the original return time-series data~\cite{Clauset}.
 While both the positive and negative returns show heavy tails, we note that the exponents characterizing them need not be identical for a currency, such that the corresponding return distribution is asymmetric or skewed.
 The scatter plot in Fig.~\ref{fig2}~(a) shows how the positive and negative tail exponents, $\gamma_+$ and $\gamma_-$ respectively, are related to each other for the different currencies.
 Currencies that occur closer to the diagonal line $\gamma_+=\gamma_-$ have similar nature of upward and downward exchange rate movements.
 However, currencies which occur much above the diagonal (i.e., $\gamma_+ < \gamma_-$) will tend to have a higher probability of extreme positive returns compared to negative ones, while those below the diagonal are more likely to exhibit very large negative returns.
 We note in passing that the skewness depends, to some extent, on the state of the economy of the country to which a currency belongs, with return distributions of developed economies being the least asymmetric in general, having mean skewness $0.52 \pm 1.28$, while those of emerging and frontier economies are relatively much higher, being $6.54 \pm 15.24$ and $6.60 \pm 18.04$, respectively.